Traversal Verification for Speculative Tree Decoding: Method

 \subsection{Theoretical Guarantees}

 In this section, we formally establish the theoretical guarantees of Traversal Verification.
-Specifically, we prove that the following statements hold for Traversal Verification: \begin{enumerate} \item Traversal Verification is a {\em valid} ({\em i.e., lossless}) tree verification algorithm, which means the probability distribution of output sequences is identical to that of the target model. \item In the special case where the sampling tree is a single chain, Traversal Verification achieves the optimal upper-bound of expectation of acceptance length. \end{enumerate} We first formally define the stochastic sampling tree as follows: \begin{definition}[Stochastic sampling tree based on $\M_s$] Let $T$ be a tree and ${\rm Path}(v)$ represent the list of child indices denoting the path of a chain $v\subset T$.
-For example, if $v$ is the chain from the root to the $3^{rd}$ child of the root’s $2^{nd}$ child, then ${\rm Path}(v)= [2,3]$.
-The tree $T$ is called to be a valid sampling tree on distribution \( \mathcal{M}_s \), if for any $\mathrm{Path}(v)$ of $T$ with $\g_v$ being the length of ${\rm Path}(v)$, the induced probability measure satisfies:
+Specifically, we prove that the following statements hold for Traversal Verification: \begin{enumerate} \item Traversal Verification is a {\em valid} ({\em i.e., lossless}) tree verification algorithm, which means the probability distribution of output sequences is identical to that of the target model. \item In the special case where the sampling tree is a single chain, Traversal Verification achieves the optimal upper-bound of expectation of acceptance length. \end{enumerate} We first formally define the decoding tree under autoregressive generation as follows: \begin{definition}[Decoding tree under autoregressive generation] Let $\M_s$ be a given distribution and $T$ be a decoding tree rooted at $X_0$ under autoregressive generation.
+For all chains $v = (X_0,\dots,X_{\gamma_v}) \subset T$ where $\gamma_v$ denotes the depth of chain $v$, if all child nodes of $v$ are generated according to the conditional distribution $\M_s(\cdot|v)$ (with or without replacement), then the sampling tree $T$ is termed a decoding tree based on $\M_s$ under autoregressive generation.